johnwickerson/ee_modules/README.md

 There is one dependency graph for each theme.

 In each graph, each module is a node, containing the module code and the module title.
-An arrow from module A to module B means that one of module A's ILOs is a prerequisite for taking module B.
+An arrow from module A to module B means that one of module A's ILOs is "built upon" by module B. The definition of "built upon" is left open for module leaders to interpret differently; sometimes it means that module B only makes sense once module A has been taken; other times it indicates that modules A and B cover related topics but there isn't a hard prerequisite between them.

 ## Why?